How Much Does a Financial Advisor Cost?

 This structure can be convenient as fees are debited right from accounts – so no check has to be written and the fees don’t have to come out of the monthly budget.
 Also, fees debited from IRAs are being paid with pre-tax dollars – which can be great for those in retirement.

-A typical asset management fee can range from 2.0 percent per year on the high side to .5 percent per year on the low side.
-Generally, the more assets you have, the lower the fee.
+A typical asset management fee can range from 2 to 0.5 percent of assets under management per year.
+Generally, the more assets you have, the lower percentage you can negotiate.

 2. Hourly Rate